Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If the best electric bike for seniors in your mind is an e-bike that can carry a lot, is easy to ride, and can hit fast speeds, then the MAKTO Spark E-Bike is yours.
 Its step-thru design makes it easy to get on and off—no acrobatics required.
-There’s two designated areas for baskets, front and rear.
-And it goes 25mph, with pedal assistance.
+There are two designated areas for baskets, front and rear.
+And it goes 25mph with pedal assistance.
 Talk about the best electric bike for commuting to the grocery shop and back.

-Rather than use aluminum, like the VoltBike Elegant, the NAKTO Spark E-Bike is built with carbon steel for a much tougher build, in addition to shock absorption.
-It can really take a beating, which adds years onto its lifespan.
+Similar to its cousin, the NAKTO 26, the NAKTO Spark E-Bike is built with carbon steel for a much tougher build, in addition to shock absorption.
+It can really take a beating, which adds years to its lifespan.
 Like the E-Joe Anggun Electric Comfort Bike, a step-thru design was incorporated, which allows for easy mounting and dismounting.
 A different durable bike that you can compare with is in our NCM bike review.

-Getting 35 miles on a single charge isn’t the best result.
-Still, it’s enough to run a few errands, and it’s 5 more miles than the Electrobike Gamma Cruise.
+just like the Surface 604 Colt, getting 35 miles on a single charge isn’t the best result.
+Still, it’s enough to run a few errands, and it’s 5 more miles than the ProdecoTech Stride 500.
 With the battery charger included, charging overnight isn’t a big deal.

 The NAKTO Spark E-Bike comes with basic safety features.
 You get a nice, loud horn, and front and rear expansion disc brakes.
 They have good, confident stopping power.
 For nighttime riding, there’s a bright LED headlight.